wellcomecollection/docs/rfcs/044-sierra-series/sierra-series-updated/README.md

 The value of subPart should be extracted from the $g subfield, if present.

 If the relationship is asymmetric, there should be no hierarchy.
-The child should link to the parent Work.
+The child should link to the parent Work in such a way as to allow the user to find other children of that parent.

 ### In Depth

 A Host Item/Constituent Unit relationship may describe something like:

-* Pictures in an album (Basil Hood)
+* Pictures in an album or montage (e.g. Basil Hood)
-* Articles in a Journal
+* Articles in a Journal (e.g. Edinburgh Medical and Surgical Journal)
 * A single work published in multiple volumes?
 (I don't have any examples of this)

 #### 773 without corresponding 774